 We occasionally see copies offered on eBay.
-In October 2009, a copy is being offered on eBay with a "buy it now" price of $150.
+In October 2009, a copy was being offered on eBay with a "buy it now" price of $150.
 In checking the online rare book dealers (and Hotchkin's History of Western New York definitely falls in that category), we located only one copy, and it too was priced at $150.
-Obviously, neither of these copies has an index, something essential with a work of this size, and something we are grateful to be able to include.
+Obviously, neither of these copies has an index, something essential with a work of this size, and something we are grateful to be able to provide.
 To the best of our knowledge, ours is the only re-publication of this book since its original publication in 1848.

 What have "serious" historians said about Hotchkin's book?